ajevans99/swift-mcp-toolkit/Sources/MCPToolkit/Documentation.docc/MCPToolkit.md

 The MCP specification standardises how AI assistants discover and invoke server-side tools.
 This package focuses on the tooling surface that server authors most frequently implement:

 - `MCPTool` defines a strongly typed contract between your Swift code and `tools/call` requests.
-- `Server/register(tools:)` wires those tools into the SDK's `Server` actor so clients can list and execute them.
+- `Server/register(tools:messaging:)` wires those tools into the SDK's `Server` actor so clients can list and execute them, while exposing hooks for customising toolkit-managed responses.
 - `MCPTool/call(arguments:)` bridges raw MCP arguments into validated Swift values using `JSONSchemaBuilder`.

 ### Why MCPToolkit?